MichaelBurge/michaelburge.github.io/_posts/2017-08-16-the-daily-stormer-in-haskell.markdown

 discordListener chan alert = writeChan chan alert
 {% endhighlight %}

 The bot needs to persistently wait in someone's Discord channel, so we fork off another thread for it(that's at least 3 threads in total now).
-We need to pass alerts to the bot when we find them, so we create a `Chan String` and add it to our global state.
+We need to pass alerts to the bot when we find them, so we create a [`Chan String`](https://hackage.haskell.org/package/base-4.10.0.0/docs/Control-Concurrent-Chan.html) and add it to our global state.
+The listener will write messages to the channel, while the bot will be in a loop reading messages from the channel.

 `discord-hs` uses [`Pipes`](https://hackage.haskell.org/package/conduit) in its example code; it's another Haskell library.
 The problem that `pipes` solves is that we have all of these APIs and databases and web services and scrapers and files floating around.
 We want to hook them all together, but there's sockets and connection pools and caching layers and other complexities that need to be initialized and destroyed that get in the way. `pipes` or its competitors `conduit` and `machines` are all good choices to use for this.
 He's probably using `pipes` to store an HTTP session cookie.